guillepaez53/portfolio/README.md

 ## Libraries

-The notebook was runned in a local conda environment with the following libraries installed:
+The notebooks were runned in a local conda environment with the following libraries installed:
 - Python==3.8.12
 - Numpy==1.22.2
 - Pandas==1.4.0